 Scheduling Software and Streamlined Communications: How to Improve the Employee Experience

-The right systems and processes will ensure that scheduling works for staff and companies alike.
+The right scheduling software systems and processes will ensure that scheduling works for staff and companies alike.
 With Humanforce, workers can input their preferred availability and book time off via the mobile app.
 Our Rosters & Scheduling software will then create a fully costed and compliant schedule for you to approve – and there’s no risk of human error.

 For shift workers, there are few things more frustrating than receiving schedules at the last minute and so being unable to make plans with friends and family.
 With our system, however, that won’t be an issue.
 As soon as the schedule has been signed off on by management, workers will receive it via email and the app.

 Your staff members will be able to access all the important information they need directly via the app: shift start and end times, location, role and more.
 You can even micro-schedule tasks within shifts so that workers know exactly what they need to do and when.
 Plus, the in-app message system will enable them to message their manager directly if they have any issues or queries.